 - Pour the yoghurt into a large bowl, add the cream, and whisk together to combine.

-- Cover the bowl with a clean cloth and set aside to ferment for 24 hours.
+- Cover the bowl with a clean cloth and set aside to ferment for 12-24 hours.
 The cream will have thickened slightly and smell a little sour when ready.
-If it's cold where you are, this may take up to 48 hours.
-If it's warmer, it will take less time.

 - Next, take the butter and form it into a ball in your hands.
 Now dunk it into the iced water several times squeezing it as you do.
-You want to rinse it well and wash off any remaining buttermilk to ensure the butter doesn't spoil.
+You want to rinse it well and wash off any remaining buttermilk to ensure the butter doesn't spoil (see note 4).

 Video